mkolarek/mkolarek.github.io/content/posts/asking-questions-part-2/index.md

     OR title LIKE 'File:%';
 ```

-The bad news is, we've now broken our `row_id`, since we have gaps in the ID sequence (although it's `SERIAL`, the auto-incrementing only works on newly added rows, not on already existing ones).

-First we need to drop the column:
+Unfortunately, this breaks our `row_id` sequence due to gaps in the IDs.
+To fix this:

 ```SQL
 wiki=>ALTER TABLE wiki.wiki DROP COLUMN row_id;
 ALTER
 ```

-And then re-create the `row_id`:
+Recreate the `row_id`:

 ```SQL
 wiki=>ALTER TABLE wiki.wiki ADD row_id SERIAL;
 ALTER
 ```

-Let's also have a look at how we can add this filtering to our ETL job from our previous post:
+To add this filtering to our ETL job from the previous post:

 ```python
 ...